callcz/nvidia-vaapi-driver-install-script-for-deepin-linux/README.md

 Update NVIDIA vaapi driver to 0.0.6 and put it in the script directory/deb

-The dependent packages that are not in the source are placed in the script directory/dependencies to execute the script/ install.
-SH automatically install dependencies and ontologies:
+The dependent packages that are not in the source are placed in the script directory/dependencies to execute the script/install.sh automatically install dependencies and ontologies:

-chmod +x install. sh
+chmod +x install.sh

-sudo ./ install. sh
+sudo ./install.sh

 If you need to compile by yourself, you can see here: https://bbs.deepin.org/post/233052